SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/05-Interfaces-vs-Abstract-Classes.md

 Your task is to **create a Ferrari** and **set the driver's name** to the passed one in the input.

 After that, print the info.

-Take a look at the Examples to understand the task better.
+Take a look at the **еxamples** to understand the task better.

 [image assetsSrc="interfaces-and-abstraction-example(10).png" /]